drshooby/projects/Go Web Crawler/ReadMe.md

 The project is an ethical web-crawler designed to crawl the dvc.edu website with respect to their robots.txt and sitemap.

-Please feel free to take a look at the different files.
 I had an opportunity to learn Go, databases with SQLite3, and brush up on HTML and CSS.

+Please feel free to take a look at the different files, thank you.

 [back to main page](https://github.com/shooby-d/projects)